 According to the press release, SAE developed this standard to “…speed the delivery of an initial regulatory framework and best practices to guide manufacturers and other entities in the safe design, development, testing, and deployment of highly automated vehicles (HAVs).”

 The J3016™ “Levels of Driving Automation” standard has been adopted on a global scale and is accepted by stakeholders in the automated vehicle technology space.
-In turn, the U.S. Department of Transportation has included it in the Federal Automated Vehicles Policy for on-road motor vehicles.
+In turn, the U.S. Department of Transportation has included it in the Federal Automated Vehicles Policy for driving on city streets.